Measurement of additional radiation in the initial-state-radiation processes $e^+e^-\to \mu^+\mu^-\gamma$ and $e^+e^-\to \pi^+\pi^-\gamma$ at BABAR: Abstract

 \section{Abstract}

-A dedicated study of additional radiation in $e^+e^-\rar\mu^+\mu^-\gamma$ and $e^+e^-\rar\pi^+\pi^-\gamma$ initial-state-radiation events is presented using the full \babar\ data sample.
-Results are presented at next-to- and next-to-next-to-leading order, with one and two additional photons, respectively, for radiation from the initial and final states.
+A dedicated measurement of additional radiation in $e^+e^-\rar\mu^+\mu^-\gamma$ and $e^+e^-\rar\pi^+\pi^-\gamma$ initial-state-radiation events is presented using the full \babar\ data sample.
+For the first time results are presented at next-to- and next-to-next-to-leading order, with one and two additional photons, respectively, for radiation from the initial and final states.
 Comparison with predictions from \textsc{Phokhara} and \textsc{AfkQed} Monte Carlo generators is performed, revealing discrepancies in the one-photon rates and angular distributions for the former.
-This disagreement has a negligible effect on the \babar\ measurement of the $e^+e^-\rar\pi^+\pi^-(\gamma)$ cross section, but may affect other measurements significantly.
+This disagreement has a negligible effect on the \babar\ measurement of the $e^+e^-\rar\pi^+\pi^-(\gamma)$ cross section, but could affect other measurements significantly.
+This study sheds a new light on the longstanding discrepancy in this channel that affects the theoretical prediction of hadronic vacuum polarization contributions to the muon magnetic moment anomaly.

-The prediction for the muon magnetic moment anomaly $a_\mu$, with the hadronic vacuum polarization~(HVP) contribution evaluated with dispersion integrals employing $e^+e^-\to{\rm hadrons}$ cross sections~\cite{whitepaper}, falls short of the direct measurement by 4.2$\sigma$~\cite{fnal}, possibly indicating physics beyond the Standard Model.
-Tension is also observed with the HVP contribution evaluated from lattice QCD~\cite{Borsanyi:2020mff}.
-Moreover, discrepancies between experimental measurements of the dominant $e^+e^-\to\pi^+\pi^-(\gamma)$ cross section are seen, both between the KLOE~\cite{KLOE08,KLOE10,KLOE12,KLOEcomb} and \babar~\cite{2pi_PRL,2pi_PRD} measurements using initial-state radiation, and with the CMD-3 energy scan~\cite{CMD-3:2023alj}.
-The need to clarify these tensions calls for further detailed studies of the various approaches.
+\textit{Introduction.} The current Standard Model prediction~\cite{Aoyama:2020ynm} for the muon magnetic moment anomaly $a_\mu$ falls short of the direct measurement by 5.0$\sigma$~\cite{Muong-2:2021ojo,Muong-2:2023cdq}, possibly indicating physics beyond the Standard Model.
+A leading source of uncertainty in $a_\mu$ arises from imprecise knowledge of the contribution of the hadronic vacuum polarization (HVP) evaluated from dispersion relations and measurements of the $e^+e^- \to \mathrm{hadrons}$ cross section.
+The dominant channel in this cross section is $e^+e^- \to \pi^+\pi^-(\gamma)$, which furnishes 73\% of the HVP contribution to $a_\mu$.
+However, a longstanding discrepancy persists between the two most precise results using the initial-state radiation (ISR) technique, from \babar~\cite{BaBar:2009wpw,BaBar:2012bdw} and KLOE~\cite{KLOE08,KLOE10,KLOE12,KLOEcomb}.
+The result from KLOE lies 2.9$\sigma$ below that of \babar\ in the region of the $\rho$ resonance.
+Recent results from the CMD-3 experiment~\cite{CMD-3:2023alj} with the energy scan technique lie above both \babar\ and KLOE, exceeding them by 2.2$\sigma$ and 5.1$\sigma$, respectively.
+This situation prevents a meaningful update of the $a_\mu$ prediction to compare with the new Fermilab measurement~\cite{Muong-2:2023cdq}.
+Tension is also observed with the lattice QCD evaluation~\cite{Borsanyi:2020mff,rcqcd-window,window-Mainz22,window-ETMC22,window-RBC-UKQCD23,window-FHM23} of the HVP contribution.
+The need to clarify these tensions and improve the precision on $a_\mu$ calls for further studies of the different approaches.